Linda St. Clair

 Linda St. Clair (born 1952 and died on October 14, 2018) was an American contemporary wildlife painter.
-She was best known for her portrayal of vibrant roosters, cows, and other barnyard, domestic and wild animals.
+She was known for her portrayal of vibrant roosters, cows, and other barnyard, domestic and wild animals.
 Her work has been acclaimed for its ability to capture an animal's attitude and personality.
 Themes of pride, love and motherhood are found in her works.

 Career

 Influenced by artists of the Southwest, St. Clair began exploring a greater variety of approaches in her own work.
 She began using looser brush strokes and bolder colors to convey the illusion of detail and a more contemporary perspective than earlier works.

-She was a two-time recipient of the Grumbacher Gold Medal and her art has earned a place in the permanent collection of the Leigh Yawkey Woodson Art Museum in Wausau, Wisconsin and University of Texas at Austin.